AshiishKarhade/100DaysOfML/DaysLog.md

 Today's Progress : I implemented transfer learning for Convolutional Neural Networks using Tensorflow.
 I used a pre-trained model called ImageNet for the image classification.
 Thoughts : Pre-trained models save a lot of time.
 Use these if only you understand whats going behind it.

+Day 3: July 31, 2019
+Today's Progress : I implemented transfer learning for Convolutional Neural Networks using Tensorflow.
+I used a pre-trained model called ImageNet for the image classification.
+Thoughts : Pre-trained models save a lot of time.
+Use these if only you understand whats going behind it.

+Day 4: August 1, 2019
+Today's Progress : I started learning tensorflow from scratch.
+That sounds different right because yesterday I was learning CNN with tensorflow.
+I learnt about the tf.Variables, tf.constants, tf.placeholders, how tf uses graphs to solve its problems
+Thoughts : I used to think that keras that was what I was using and thinking that tensorflow is pretty easy.
+Its not the case.

+Day 5: August 2, 2019
+Today's Progress : I started learning tensorflow from scratch.
+That sounds different right because yesterday I was learning CNN with tensorflow.
+I learnt about the tf.Variables, tf.constants, tf.placeholders, how tf uses graphs to solve its problems
+Thoughts : I used to think that keras that was what I was using and thinking that tensorflow is pretty easy.
+Its not the case.